GerritCodeReview/git-repo/docs/repo-hooks.md

 If the repo command that triggered the hook supports a "yes" option (e.g., `repo upload --yes`), this option is propagated to the hook's `main` function as `yes` parameter (defaulting to `False`).
-Hooks can use this to bypass interactive confirmation prompts when they can automatically fix issues.
+Hooks can use this to bypass interactive confirmation prompts for safe non-modifying operations.

+### Automated Fixes

+If the repo command that triggered the hook supports a "fix" option (e.g., `repo upload --fix`), this option is propagated to the hook's `main` function as `fix` parameter (defaulting to `False`).
+Hooks can use this to automatically apply fixes without prompting the user.

 ### Shebang Handling